NimraHaq/Practice/README.md

 If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo by revert command   _git revert -n {commitID}_ The file would be in the stagging area.
 Then you would have to explicitly commit the undo change.
 -n would not commit the change you made It would be in the stagging area.
 You would have to explicitly commit it.
 But if you donot use -n in revert command, your change would be reverted and committed as well.

+#reset
+It is a powerful command and must be used carefully.
+If you want to go to some previous commit version you can use reset. _get reset --hard {commitID}_